What We Do

 Framework for the Quality Preparation of Educators

-The Framework for the Quality Preparation of Educators outlines a roadmap to create teacher preparation programs that meet the needs of our increasingly diverse student body.
-It seeks to build equity-oriented educator preparation programs that prepare educators to reflect, respect, and reify the value of the diversity of America’s PK12 school children.
+The Framework for the Quality Preparation of Educators outlines a roadmap to create teacher preparation programs that meet the needs of our students.

 Through the Framework, BranchED seeks to redefine the set of characteristics used to shape high-quality educator preparation programs.
 The Framework identifies six critical focus areas that teacher preparation providers can leverage to redesign their programs.